git--- title: research layout: default ---

-I am interested in how bilingual speakers manage the fluent use of their two languages and in whether there are broader cognitive and neural consequences of exercising this control throughout daily life.
+I am interested in how bilingual individuals manage and control their two languages and in whether there are broader cognitive and neural consequences of exercising this control throughout daily life.
 To date, there is copious evidence that bilinguals coactivate information about both of their languages even when they intend to use a single language.
-Both languages become momentarily active regardless of whether the intended language is the (often weaker) second language or the (often dominant) native language.
-In my work, I investigate whether bilinguals can exploit contextual and linguistic cues, such as the requirement to use one language and not the other or differences between languages, to select the intended language for production.
-I also investigate cognitive mechanisms that underlie language selection.
+In my work, I investigate whether bilinguals can exploit contextual cues (such as the requirement to use one language and not the other) and linguistic cues (such as cross-linguistic differences) to select the intended language during comprehension and production.
+I also investigate the neurocognitive mechanisms that underlie language control.

-Overall, I show that it is difficult for bilinguals to reduce activation of the unintended language.
+Overall, I show that it is surprisingly difficult for bilinguals to reduce activation of the unintended language.
 The requirement to read only in Spanish or only in English does not change the extent to which both languages are activated for highly proficient Spanish-English bilinguals.
-We observe similar magnitudes of co-activation for these single language conditions as for conditions in which both languages are required.
-Frontiers, estimates that our report is in the top 10% of its articles in terms of impact, and this work has been featured in some press releases (e.g., by the NSF and by Frontiers) and by various media outlets (e.g., Penn State News, Science Daily, and Psych Central).
+We (Gullifer, Kroll, & Dussias, 2013) report similar magnitudes of co-activation for these single language conditions as for conditions in which both languages are required.
+Frontiers, estimates that our report is in the top 10% of its articles in terms of impact, and this work has been featured in some press releases (e.g., by the NSF) and by various media outlets (e.g., Penn State News, Science Daily, and Psych Central).

-In my dissertation (funded by an NSF Dissertation Research Improvement Grant), I am focusing on whether bilinguals who are fluent speakers of Spanish and English can use syntactic structures that are specific to Spanish to reduce or eliminate co-activation from English.
+In my dissertation (funded by an NSF Dissertation Research Improvement Grant), I assess whether bilinguals who are fluent speakers of Spanish and English can use syntactic structures that are specific to Spanish to reduce or eliminate co-activation from English.
 At present, this work is being written up for publication.

-I received my undergraduate degree in Linguistics and Psychology from The University of Massachusetts Amherst.
-At UMass, I worked in the Eyetracking Lab under the direction of Drs.
-Charles Clifton and Lyn Frazier.
-There, I got the experience of designing an experiment on which I wrote my undergraduate thesis (linked here).
+I received my BA in Linguistics and Psychology from The University of Massachusetts Amherst in 2007.
+At UMass, I worked in the The Clifton-Frazier Lab under the direction of Charles Clifton and Lyn Frazier.

-In addition to working in the Center for Language Science, I also spent a large amount of my time working in the ISÍ (I see) Eye-tracking Laboratory with Dr. Paola Dussias.
-There, I helped to develop an eyetracking experiment using the Visual World Paradigm.
-The experiment explores the role of gender-marked articles in the processing of spoken Spanish-English codeswitched utterances.
-The results were presented recently at the International Symposium on Bilingualism in July 2009.
+In addition to working in the Center for Language Science, I also spent a large portion of my time working in the ISÍ (I see) Eye-tracking Laboratory with Paola Dussias and in the Bilingualism, Mind, and Brain Lab with Judith Kroll.